 Question: What threshold of approval - expressed as a percentage of registered voters - must be reached in order for an initiative to be binding?
-Clarification: Enter 0 if there is no threshold.

 Citation: V-Dem Codebook (see suggested citation at the top of this document).

 3.3.1.8 Initiatives administrative threshold (A) (v2ddadmci)